SPHE295 Foundations of Nutrition (3 semester hours)

 This course will provide the student with the skills necessary to develop an annual training program for athletes of all levels.
 Emphasis will be placed on the principles of periodization and how to determine the appropriate training program for each sport.
 The topics of plyometrics, speed, agility, strength and power will be demonstrated in videos and through other course materials.
 Students will be required to complete a 52 week training plan for an athlete based on the principles of periodization.

 SPHE324 Biomechanics (3 semester hours)

 Students in this course will use qualitative and quantitative analysis to understand the biomechanics of human movement.
 This course will focus on biomechanics in sports and how biomechanical evaluation can improve performance and prevent injuries.
 Through the use of videos and personal observations, students will learn to apply mathematical equations to various sports skills to develop an understanding of how the laws of physics affect performance.
 Linear and angular kinematics and kinetics will be applied to sport skills.
 Students will complete a course project which will require the student to observe a sport skill, qualitatively analyze the athlete performing the skill and make recommendations for improvement.
 It is highly recommended that students complete College Algebra and Physics before taking this course.
-(Prerequisite: BIOL250 and BIOL251).
+(Prerequisites: BIOL250 and BIOL251)